8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 How to fix it:

-Assume your sales team is capable of the sales skills you expect from them.
+Assume your sales team can have the sales skills you expect from them.
 First, focus on fundamentals: instilling the right attitude, teaching a process to sell, and then practicing those skills so your team can truly be your brand ambassadors.

 Mistake 2: Complicating sales training